 Starting at the trailhead across from Park Headquarters, enter the forest and cross Opal Creek on a large footbridge.
 Turn left on the Skyline-to-the-Sea Trail, heading toward Waddell Beach.
 On your left, behind a fence, is the strikingly large Santa Clara Tree.
 This monster tree was once one of the park's prime attractions, but since its top broke off it now sits largely unnoticed.

-The trail begins to climb at a nice, even grade.
+The well-worn trail begins to climb at a nice, even grade.
 There are lots of redwoods here, but there aren't any really big trees and, as is often the case in the southern redwoods, the trees are obscured by a dense understory of huckleberry.
 There are, however, some nice views of redwoods in the distance rising into the blue sky like rocket plumes.

 The trail descends to the junction with the Sunset-Skyline connector trail.
 The junction is located in a particularly nice redwood grove, dense with arrow-straight trunks.
 If you were to continue down the Skyline-to-the-Sea Trail, the redwoods would get progressively bigger as you descended into the Waddell Creek canyon, eventually rivaling the redwoods around Park Headquarters in size.
 However, since this is a short hike, turn right on the Sunset-Skyline connector and begin the climb back to Middle Ridge.